programacaoempar/calculadora/README.md

 ##### Hi 👋
 We are studants engineering  looking for opportunities and collabaration in projects developer.
-- 🔭 In this  project we developing the one calculater
+- 🔭 In this  project we developing the calculater.
 - 🤝We are developing  collaborating deep learning projects.